 —Winnipeg Free Press

 On the operatic stage, he has performed roles with Saskatoon Opera, Toronto Masque Theatre, and Opera Atelier, whose production of Lully’s Persée is available on commercial video.
-Since 2005, Jason Nedecky has been a member of the Canadian Opera Company chorus.
-He has performed numerous comprimario roles there, and regularly covers parts for the company, in addition to his work as a chorister.
+Since 2005, Nedecky has been a member of the Canadian Opera Company chorus, and has also performed and covered many comprimario roles for the company.

 Jason Nedecky has never disappointed, always displaying a rich, sonorous sensitivity